 The feature that distinguishes a fricassee dish from stews is that the meat is prepared differently from the usual technique for braising meats—the meat isn't browned before the braising liquid is added.
 Instead, the meat is cooked in oil or fat at a low temperature, so it remains white.
 As a result, most fricassee dishes are white stews.
 While chicken fricassee is the most common, some fricassee recipes are made with veal instead of chicken.

 Making Veal Fricassee

 Veal fricassee is another classic dish for this type of preparation.
-The classic veal fricassee with peppers is made with cubes of veal shoulder meat that are salted and then very lightly and gently sautéed in butter and oil, but not enough to brown the meat.
-The key to a fricassee is to avoid browning the meat and maintain the white coloring.
+The classic veal fricassee with peppers is made with cubes of veal shoulder meat that are salted and then lightly and gently sautéed in butter and oil, but not enough to brown the meat, as the key to a fricassee is to avoid browning the meat and maintain the white coloring.